Economics of Children's Health and Development

 Presenter: Jonathan Zhang, Duke University

-Discussant: Marianne Bitler, University of California, Davis
+Discussant: Marianne Bitler, UC Davis

 11:25am - 11:45am